lapsus-ord/grafawatt/README.md

 # ⚡️ GrafaWatt

-> 📊️ See your energy consumption in Grafana
+> 📊️ See France (& soon your personal) energy consumption in Grafana

 ## Start Project